-8.1.2 Fringe search
+7.1.2 Fringe search

-Once beams are overlapped, fringes can be obtained provided VLTI delay line positions yield a zero-OPD ($\pm 30 \ \mu m$).
+Once beams are overlapped, fringes can be obtained provided VLTI delay line positions yield a zero-OPD ($\pm 30~\mu m$).
 In this case, scanning the OPD with the MIDI piezo-mounted mirrors will yield interferograms.

 In absence of an external fringe tracker, fringe search for MIDI consists in doing several scans at different delay line position offsets.
 These offsets are within a range around the expected zero-OPD value (given by an OPD model), and the incremental step of the offset is adjusted for covering the whole fringe search range given by piezo scans.
 The fringe search is normally executed in "fast" mode: 500- μ m OPD steps between two scans, and dispersion using the grism to get the maximum coherence length.
+For targets with low correlated flux fringes can be searched in "slow" mode.
+The search mode is decided by the instrument operator with view om the target parameters given by the user.

-8.1.3 Fringe measurement in Fourier mode
+7.1.3 Fringe measurement in Fourier mode

-Once the delay line offset that yields the zero-OPD is found, a batch of interferograms can be recorded in a series of scans to form an exposure.
+Once the delay line offset that yields the zero-OPD is found, a batch of interferograms will be recorded in a series of scans to form an exposure.
 Group-delay measurements are used to correct the position of the tracking delay-line.
 If the "SCI_PHOT" setup is used, chopping (synchronized with the scans) is performed in order to remove at data reduction time the thermal background from the photometric channels.
 This does not affect the fringe tracking.

-8.1.4 Photometry
+7.1.4 Photometry

-With the "HIGH_SENS" setup and in order to compute the fringe visibility from interferograms, it is necessary to measure the flux from each beam through the beam combiner, using the same optical set up as for fringe measurement.
+With the "HIGH_SENS" setup and in order to compute the fringe visibility from interferograms, it is necessary to measure the flux from each beam through the beam combiner seperately, using the same optical set up as for fringe measurement.
 Two exposures are therefore taken, with the MIDI shutter at different positions (beam-A open only, then beam-B open only).

 Similar exposures are also taken in SCI_PHOT, since they can be used the refine the photometry measured in the photometric channels during the fringe exposure.
-For P80, the number of frames for the photometry can be adjusted by the user.
+For P84, the number of frames for the photometry can be adjusted by the user.
 See the MIDI template manual for details.

-8.2 Total sequence timing
+7.2 Total sequence timing

 As said in Sect.
-7.2 for MIDI in P82 the average time to get a calibrated visibility point is 60 minutes in service mode.
+6.2 for MIDI in P84 the average time to get a calibrated visibility point is 60 minutes in service mode (SCI-CAL).
 Hence, the time to complete the above tasks is 30 minutes.
 This value includes all the overheads.
 The variable duration of the photometry exposures (set by the user) has a minor impact on the OB execution time.